MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-machines-in-workgroups-and-untrusted-domains.md

 1. On the DPM server, remove all the nodes of the cluster using the *Remove-ProductionServer.ps1* PowerShell script.
 2. Uninstall the DPM agent on all the nodes, and delete the agent folder from **C:\Program Files\Microsoft Data Protection Manager**.
 3. Follow the steps in [back up using certificate authentication](#back-up-using-certificate-authentication).
-4. Once the agents are deployed and configured for certificate authentication, verify that the agent refresh works and it correctly shows (untrusted - Certificates) for each of the nodes.
+4. Once the agents are deployed and configured for certificate authentication, verify that the agent refresh works, and it correctly shows (untrusted - Certificates) for each of the nodes.
-5. Refresh the nodes/cluster to get a list of data sources to protect; re-try protecting the clustered resource(s).
+5. Refresh the nodes/cluster to get a list of data sources to protect; retry protecting the clustered resource(s).
 6. Add the workload to protect and finish the Protection group Wizard.